computproteomics/ProteoMaker/README.md

 This repository contains the scripts necessary for the generation of an in-silico bottom-up phosphoproteomics data set.

 All the parameters that are used to generate the data are listed in `Parameter.R`.
 The script that runs the entire pipeline is `RunAll.R`.
+Full batches of data set can be run via `FullBatchAnalysis.R`.

 The pipeline is described in the figure `PhosFakeLayout.svg` and can be described as follows: